bpettis/reddit-scrape_mods-rules/README.md

 ### Subreddit List

 Specify the names of the subreddits that you'd like to search for in `subreddits.txt`.
-Put one subreddit name per line
+Put one subreddit name per line.
+This list will be used within the other scripts

+### Rules

+Retrieve the rules for the specified subreddits, including their descriptions.

+`python3 get_rules.py`

+The script will create individual CSV files for each subreddit within `output/rules/`

 ## Notes